 between the known and the unknown, between earth, heaven and hell.
 The novel and subsequently the film lend focus to the

 relationships between man and wife, man and mistress, man and earth, and...man and angel.

-Jeremie Renier as Sobran Jodeau
+to enlarge Jeremie Renier as Sobran Jodeau

 Sobran Jodeau, whose life as a rags-to-riches vintner is the primary focus of the film, literally collides with Xas

 (Gaspard Ulliel), an angel, on a ridge near his home one summer night.
 This encounter is the first (but sadly not the

 last) instance of confusion in the film.
 It is, however, an accurate preview of how the story is handled (read:

 mishandled) throughout.
 Jodeau remains unbelievably calm when faced with the creature, only leering a bit and losing his

 grip on his bottle of wine before comfortably launching into conversation with Xas.
 Jodeau's lack of surprise is